 When you start a job, you can usually either choose a super fund or let your employer choose for you.

 Understanding the basics can help you work out what kind of account you get and whether it's right for you.

 If you want to choose your own — or change your account — there are lots of options.

-Most funds offer a simple, low-fee option, called a MySuper account.
-This is the default account your employer will use for you unless you choose a different option.
+Most funds offer a simple, low-fee option, called a MySuper product.
+This is the default product your employer will use for you unless you choose a different option.